Leighche/TheTVA/README.md

 Easily save and access your favorite tasks.
 With just a tap, you can add your most important tasks to your favorites for quick and easy access.

 ### Pomodoro Timer Feature
 Improve focus and productivity with our Pomodoro timer.
-Schedule regular breaks to maintain a healthy work system and avoid burnout
+Schedule regular 25 minute breaks to maintain a healthy work system and avoid burnout while chilling with your study buddy.

 ### Animated Study Buddy
 Need extra motivation to stay productive?
-Our Study Buddy feature rewards you when you complete your goals, encouraging you to stay on track and reach new heights in your productivity journey.
+Our Animated Study Buddy feature rewards you when you complete your goals, encouraging you to stay on track and reach new heights in your productivity journey.

 ## 🔵 Installation and Setup
 1. Download and install the Miss Minutes app from the Google Play Store.